J2b2590/book_api/README.md

 Using the google books api this app is able to request data via requests module.
 The user is able to query the google books api and find books on the topics related to their search.
-The user is then able to create a reading list of books from their search and save desired books to their reading list.
+The user is then able to create a reading list of books and save desired books.

 ## Prerequisites